I am not a photographer.

 Women in [Prison] Photography, for the Women in Photography website.
 (Feb 2012).

-Forthcoming: An exhibition of prison non-traditional imagery – surveillance, code, vernacular, workshop photography.
+Forthcoming: Prison Obscura: An exhibition of prison non-traditional imagery – surveillance, code, vernacular, workshop photography.
 Cantor Fitzgerald Gallery, Haverford, PA.
-(Jan 2014 – Mar 2014).
+(Jan 24th 2014 – Mar 7th, 2014).

-I have delivered lectures at Nottingham Trent University and Coventry University in the UK.
-In the US, I’ve presented at Evergreen State College, WA; Bowdoin College, ME; Grinnell College, IO; University of North Texas, TX; and the School of Visual Arts, NY.
+Lectured to students at Nottingham Trent University and Coventry University in the UK.
+In the US, I’ve presented at Evergreen State College, Olympia, WA; Bowdoin College, ME; Grinnell College, IO; University of North Texas, Denton, TX; School of Visual Arts, NY; and Pacific Northwest College of Art, Portland, OR.

 In The Other One Percent, Jeff Emtman and I talk about prisons and my work for his podcast about fear and the unknown, Here Be Monsters.

-10 of the Best Photoblogs by the British Journal of Photography.
+10 of the Best Photoblogs by the British Journal of Photography, as selected by Joerg Colberg.
 (July, 2011)

 Top 20 Best Photo Blogs by LIFE.com.
 (May 2011)